developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether the Zebra Extended Bug Reporting should be allowed to capture screenshots and attach them to Bug Reports.

-- When the value ***Off*** is chosen, Zebra Extended Bug Reporting, if enabled, will not capture Bug Reports nor attach them to Bug Reports.
+- When the value ***Off*** is chosen, Zebra Extended Bug Reporting, if enabled, does NOT capture Bug Reports nor attach them to Bug Reports.

 - When the value ***On*** is chosen, Zebra Extended Bug Reporting, if enabled, will capture Bug Reports and attach them to Bug Reports.